 Police release bodycam footage in Louisville bank shooting

-Louisville Metro Police released police bodycam footage in Monday's shooting at a bank in which five people were killed and eight others injured.
+Louisville Metro Police released officer bodycam footage in Monday's shooting at a bank in which five people were killed and eight others injured.

 The shooting occurred Monday morning inside a branch of Old National Bank.
 Police said that the 25-year-old shooter, identified as Connor Sturgeon, was a bank employee.